This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 Therapy can serve as an adjunct to surgery by supporting behavior changes that make post-surgery weight loss successful.
-Without changing eating and exercise habits, weight reduction is not a guarantee.
+Without changing eating and exercise habits, weight reduction is not guaranteed.
 By receiving sound psychotherapeutic cognitive, behavioral, and insight-oriented strategies, patients have a better chance of sticking to dietary recommendations and exercise regimens.

 Abdominal fat, especially in people with an apple-shaped figure, encourages ill health by pumping inflammatory proteins and gets in the way of the body’s ability to use insulin (Gorman, 2004).
 Conventional wisdom has held that reducing the amount of body fat, no matter how it’s done, promotes health.
 Liposuction seemed like an obvious method to remove fat quickly from the very area of the body that influences high blood pressure, heart disease, and diabetes.

 Large-volume abdominal liposuction has been proposed by physicians as a potential treatment for the metabolic risk factors of coronary heart disease in obese women.
-Klein et al. (2004) evaluated the insulin sensitivity of liver, skeletal muscle, and adipose tissue, along with the levels of inflammatory mediators and other risk factors in 15 obese women before and 10 to 12 weeks after the liposuction.
-The results indicated that liposuction decreased the volume of subcutaneous abdominal adipose tissue by 44% in non-diabetics and 28% in diabetic subjects.
+Klein et al. (2004) evaluated the insulin sensitivity of liver, skeletal muscle, and adipose tissue, along with the levels of inflammatory mediators and other risk factors in 15 obese women before and 10 to 12 weeks after liposuction.
+The results indicated that liposuction decreased the volume of subcutaneous abdominal adipose tissue by 44% in non-diabetics and by 28% in diabetic subjects.
 Liposuction did not significantly alter obesity-associated metabolic abnormalities such as:

 Therefore, decreasing adipose tissue mass alone will not achieve the metabolic benefits of weight loss.
-Fat cells under the skin are removed but the visceral fat that surrounds the organs is still there.
+Fat cells under the skin are removed, but the visceral fat that surrounds the organs is still there.
 The fat cells that remain are large, producing more harmful proteins than small ones.
 This is because liposuction does not reduce the size of a fat cell, only how many the patient has (Gorman, 2004).

 Prescription weight-loss drugs are approved for those with a:

 Appetite Suppressants.
-Most weight loss medications approved by the Food and Drug Administration are appetite-suppressants.
+Most weight-loss medications approved by the Food and Drug Administration are appetite-suppressants.
 They lead to weight loss by decreased appetite or increased feeling of fullness.
 This is accomplished by increasing brain serotonin or catecholamine.
-The two most commonly prescribed appetite suppression medications in the US are not recommended due to the strong potential for abuse and dependence.
+The two most commonly prescribed appetite-suppression medications in the U.S. are not recommended due to the strong potential for abuse and dependence.

-FDA Approved Weight Loss Medications
+FDA Approved Weight-Loss Medications

-What to Expect: These medication are modestly effective, leading to an average weight loss of 5 to 22 pounds above what would be expected with obesity treatments that do not use drugs.
+What to Expect: These medications are modestly effective, leading to an average weight loss of 5 to 22 pounds above what would be expected with obesity treatments that do not use drugs.
 Over the short-term, weight loss can improve blood pressure, triglycerides, blood cholesterol, and insulin resistance.

 Buyer beware!
 Many nutritional supplements make claims about effectiveness and success.
 If you’ve paid attention to advertising and the “buzz,” you’ll see the trends of what is popular.
-Manufacturers recommend that users following a sensible eating and exercise plan–if a person does this, why would he need the pill?
+Manufacturers recommend that users following a sensible eating and exercise plan – if a person does this, why would he need the pill?
 Listed below is a variety of diet pills on the market:

-With the information provided in this course, you can help patients make choices about the best method for weight loss in order to meet their individual needs.
+With the information provided in this course, you can help patients make choices about the best method of weight loss in order to meet their individual needs.
 The more knowledge they have about the benefits and risks of each weight loss option, the more likely they will make a decision that is right for them.

 Final Thoughts: Thank you for taking this course.
 I hope you found it helpful and useful.
 If you would like to know more about the treatment of eating disorders, consider signing up for Feast or Famine: The Etiology and Treatment of Eating Disorders and Dying to Eat: The Treatment of Severe Eating Disorders.